New Zealand Christmas Tree: Metrosideros Growing & Care (Pohutukawa)

 The Christmas Tree needs regular watering during the summer.
 If kept outdoors, it may even need water every day.

-When the temperatures start to drop in the fall, begin reducing the frequency of watering.
+When the temperatures start to drop in the fall, begin reducing the watering frequency.
 In the winter, water as needed when the soil is nearly dry.

 Overwatering or underwatering during this period will discourage the production of healthy buds and blossoms the following year.